Microsoft Software Asset Management (SAM)

 Achieving this requires robust governance and proactive management:

 - Map Deployments to Entitlements: Regularly reconcile what is deployed or consumed against what is licensed.
-For example, ensure the number of Office 365 users active in your environment does not exceed the subscriptions purchased, and that every Windows Server instance (including VMs) is accounted for under a server license with appropriate Client Access Licenses (CALs) for users or devices accessing it.
+For example, ensure the number of Office 365 users active in your environment does not exceed the subscriptions purchased and that every Windows Server instance (including VMs) is accounted for under a server license with appropriate Client Access Licenses (CALs) for users or devices accessing it.

 - Regular Internal Compliance Audits: Treat compliance as an ongoing process.
 Conduct periodic (e.g., quarterly or biannual) internal license audits to catch any discrepancies early.
 This involves scanning the environment for all Microsoft software installations and comparing them to your license inventory.
 If you find unlicensed usage, such as an extra SharePoint instance set up by a dev team without approval, rectify it immediately by assigning a license or removing the installation.
-Document these findings and fixes as part of continuous improvement.
+Document these findings and fixes as part of the continuous improvement process.

-Example: A global manufacturing company discovered through an internal SAM review that several virtual machines had been deployed with Microsoft SQL Server Standard edition without proper licensing.
+A global manufacturing company discovered through an internal SAM review that several virtual machines had been deployed with Microsoft SQL Server Standard edition without proper licensing.

-By catching this internally, the SAM team could assign the correct SQL licenses (and in the long run plan to standardize on SQL Server Enterprise + Datacenter licensing for virtualization) before any official Microsoft audit occurred, thus avoiding hefty back-license fees.
+By catching this internally, the SAM team could assign the correct SQL licenses (and, in the long run, plan to standardize on SQL Server Enterprise + Datacenter licensing for virtualization) before any official Microsoft audit occurred, thus avoiding hefty back-license fees.

 Read Microsoft SAM – License Compliance and Governance.